 Join the Military with an STD: Disqualification has to do with Military Readiness

 Most medical conditions keeping you from joining the military have a direct impact on military readiness.
 This used to be the case with many STDs.
-However, many of the common sexually transmitted diseases won’t impact military readiness at all.
+However, many of the common personal transmitted diseases won’t impact military readiness at all.

 Treatments for STDs and education about STDs have changed greatly.
 This has made it less of an issue for all branches of the military to accept new recruits with STDs.